shashimalcse/asgardeo-cli/README.md

   <img alt="is cli logo" src="/docs/is-cli.png" width="50%" height="50%">
 </picture>

-is-cli is a experimental cli app for managing and interacting with Identity Server/Asgardeo integrations.
+is-cli is a experimental (non-official) cli app for managing and interacting with Identity Server/Asgardeo integrations.

 </div>